akpgrnd/basketOne/README.md

 - Set Checkout.Basket.API as a startup project
 - To run demo automatically add Checkout.Demo project to startup (i.e. use option to set two startup projects).

-# What API is capable of
+# Calling the API

 -  Show basket
+  *GET /basket*
 - Add items to basket
+  *POST /basket/{productId}*
+  *Message body must contain quantity of items to add*
+- Change quantity of items in basket
+  *PUT /basket/{productId}*
+  *Message body must contain quantity of items to add*
 - Remove items from basket
-- Clear items in basket
+  *DELETE /basket/{productId}*
 - Clear whole basket
-- Ringfence inventory added to user baskets (incomplete prototype functionality only)
-- Store Data in memory only
+  *DELETE /basket*

+To work with an existing basket, API requests must pass basket ID with header *X-Token*.
+Otherwise a new basket will be created.

 # Security
 - This is a prototype, it only relies on http header X-Token to identify current user basket.
 Client application is expected to handle token securely.
 The header is validated and set in Middleware
 - Additional security check is added to API controller via ActionFilter